-Although most people consider celiac disease to be a malady that mainly affects your gastrointestinal tract, the long list of celiac symptoms includes plenty that fall far outside the digestive system.
+Although most people consider celiac disease and non-celiac gluten sensitivity to be maladies that mainly affect your gastrointestinal tract, the long lists of celiac symptoms and symptoms of gluten sensitivity include plenty that fall far outside the digestive system.
 Joint pain is one of these symptoms.

 People with celiac disease seem to experience high levels of joint pain, although there haven't been any medical studies documenting just how high.
 The most common locations seem to be the knees, back, hips, wrists and shoulders; if you have an old injury in a joint, that joint might act up first (I experience this problem myself, in my left shoulder).

 In some cases, joint pain symptoms appear before any digestive symptoms in people who haven't yet been diagnosed with celiac disease.
 However, it's difficult to use the symptom as an indication that you should be tested for celiac.
 Many people — the Centers for Disease Control and Prevention estimates about one-third of all Americans — experience joint pain for various reasons as they get older.

 For those with non-celiac gluten sensitivity, joint pain also is common ... possibly even more common than in people with celiac disease.

 Arthritis, Inflammation Cause Joint Pain

 When your joints hurt, it could be due to arthritis, which involves the breakdown of cartilage in the joints themselves.
 It also could be due to inflammation of muscles and cartilage that make up that joint.
 Joint pain occurs more frequently as you get older, especially if you're overweight.